The One-Page Resume

 The Bottom Line

 They're all good questions, but unfortunately, there isn't one easy, pat answer.
 Your resume should reflect your education and professional experiences.
-For college students' resumes, this means relevant classes, volunteer work and activities can all be included—and, in fact, you may have to include all this just to get your resume to fill one page if you don't yet have extensive work experience.
+For college students' resumes, this means relevant classes, volunteer work, and activities can all be included.
+In fact, you may have to include all this just to get your resume to fill one page if you don't yet have extensive work experience.